ambisign-gavin/react-native-android-background-geolocation/README.md

 }
 ```

-The error code and an error message are the arguments be passed to the event listener.
+The error code and an error message are the arguments passed to the event listener.

 *See more details of description at [errors section](#Errors).*